trilitech/tezos-developer-docs/src/pages/tezos-basics/governance/history-of-amendments/index.md

 * The elimination of the test chain activation

-[*Bakings Accounts*](https://midl-dev.medium.com/tezos-in-favor-of-baking-accounts-3886effa370c) was also included in the feature set.
+[*Baking Accounts*](https://midl-dev.medium.com/tezos-in-favor-of-baking-accounts-3886effa370c) was also included in the feature set.
 However, ongoing testing uncovered some important and previously undocumented breaking changes in the proposal with *Baking Accounts*.
 Hence, the feature was postponed until a thorough audit of the functionality was completed or an alternative implementation was produced.
 The version of *Florence* without *Baking Accounts* was considered a [safer choice](https://research-development.nomadic-labs.com/baking-accounts-proposal-contains-unexpected-breaking-changes.html).

 For more information, see the blog post from [Nomadic Labs](https://research-development.nomadic-labs.com/florence-our-next-protocol-upgrade-proposal.html) and [Tarides](https://tarides.com/blog/2021-03-04-florence-and-beyond-the-future-of-tezos-storage), as well as the [reference documentation](https://tezos.gitlab.io/protocols/009_florence.html).